doc4d/docs/docs/ViewPro/getting-started.md

 ### Toolbar

-Enabling the Toolbar interface displays the Show Formula Bar option.
+Enabling the Toolbar interface displays the [**Show Formula Bar**](FormObjects/properties_Appearance.md#show-formula-bar) option.
 When selected, the formula bar is visible below the Toolbar interface.
-If not selected, the formula bar is hidden.

 With visible formula bar: